sujith-eag/vu-library/docs/mca/cn/lab/lab3.md

 3. Restrict FTP users to a specific directory (absolute path):

-Replace `/absolute/path/to/ftp-folder` with the actual path you want users to be locked into.
+Replace `/absolute/path/to/ftp-folder` with the actual path of the folder the users should be locked into.

 ```apache
 DefaultRoot /absolute/path/to/ftp-folder